CoinFabrik/ico/web_api/README.md

 To launch the API server, execute `node rest_api.js`.
 By default, it listens on the port 8080.

 The API server expects an HTTP GET request with a JSON body.
-The JSON object must have a member named `method` of type string.
+The JSON must have a member named `method` of type string.
 There's only one supported method which is `query_crowdsale`.
-The server responds to such a request with another JSON object in the body of the message.
+The server responds to such a request with another JSON in the body of the message.
 The response JSON contains the following members:

 - `wei_raised`: The amount of wei invested in the crowdsale.
 - `investor_count`: The amount of investors that participated in the crowdsale.